 How We Built It (After Initially Destroying It)

-Three years in, we had a fight about... honestly, I don't remember what it started as.
+Three years in, we had a fight about... honestly, neither of us remembers what it started as.
 Dishes?
 Plans?
 Something small.

-What I remember is my partner saying: "I'm scared to tell you when something bothers me because you get so defensive."
+What we do remember is one of us saying: "I'm scared to tell you when something bothers me because you get so defensive."

 "I'm not defensive!
 You're just always criticizing me!"

 We sat in silence for about ten minutes.
-Then I said, very quietly: "You're right.
+Then, very quietly: "You're right.
 I do get defensive.
 I'm sorry."

 That was the start of actually building safety instead of just hoping it would exist.